-For top scorers, the PSAT is also the test that qualifies students for the National Merit Scholarship.
+For top scorers, i.e., the top 1/2 of one-percent of scores, the PSAT is the test that qualifies students for the National Merit Scholarship.
 More than $25 million in scholarships are available through this program.
 Every year, approximately 16,000 students nationwide become National Merit Scholar Semi-Finalists based on their score on the PSAT.
 Another 34,000 students are recognized as Commended Scholars.
 Together with the National Merit Scholars, these groups comprise the top 50,000 scorers nationwide.

 For the Class of 2020, the cutoff score for Commended Scholars was a 210; the cutoff score for National Merit Scholars was 219.
 A student’s National Merit qualifying score is calculated by doubling the student’s reading and writing score and adding the student’s math score to that total.
 That total is then divided by ten.
 Here’s an example: suppose a student scores a 620 in reading and a 640 in math.
 The student’s National Merit Score would be calculated by doubling the reading score (620 x 2 = 1240) and adding the math score (640) to get a score of 1860.
 That score is then divided by ten to arrive at a 186.
 Cutoff scores for a given class are announced in September of that class’s senior year.